Application Firewall

 ).
 You can configure and enable the Data Guard feature on your WAF using rules.
 You can have the Data Guard rules set to apply or skip processing for the criteria configured in the rules.

-Step 1: Confirm WAF enabled on HTTP/HTTPS load balancer.
+Step 1: Confirm WAF enabled on load balancer.

-option is enabled in the load balancer configuration.
+option is set in the load balancer configuration.

 Step 2: Configure Data Guard rules.